danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 <div class="exercise" markdown="true">

 ### Exercise in class
-You can also try to type/copy the above code into your own sketch, where it will return the number "9" as the output because this is the result of the sum of the values 4, 3 and 2.
+You can also try to type/copy the above code into your own sketch, where it will return the number nine as the output because this is the result of the sum of the values four, three and two.
 The arguments a, b and c are parameter variables.
-The function "sum" can be reused if you pass on other values to it, as for instance another line of code `let y = sum(5,6,7);` and the return value of y would be 18.
+The function "sum" can be reused if you pass on other values to it, as for instance another line of code `let y = sum(5,6,7);` and the return value of y would be eighteen.
 You can try to come up with your own functions and arguments.

 </div>

 ### Transform
-In general, the transform-related functions[^ref2] apply a 2D or 3D transformation to an element or object.
+In general, the transform-related functions[^ref2] apply a two-dimensional or three-dimensional transformation to an element or object.
 In the sample code provided, two specific transformational functions were used to move the canvas and create an illusion of object transformation.
-(It is important to know that the transformation is done at canvas background level, not at the individual shape/object level.
-See Figure 3.4.)
+(It is important to know that the transformation is done at canvas background level, not at the individual shape/object level.)

 ![3.3](ch3_3.png)

 *Figure 3.4: Moving the coordinate system at canvas level (image from processing.org)*

 1. `translate()`: This function displaces/moves objects within the display window.
 For example, moving the canvas to the center will position the whole sketch at the center too (`translate(width/2, height/2);`).
-The ellipse is drawn as `ellipse(35,0,22,22)` which takes (35,0) as the x and y coordinates, and 22 as the size.
+The ellipse is drawn as `ellipse(35,0,22,22)` which takes (35,0) as the x and y coordinates, and "22" as the size.
 If we don't have the `translate()` function upfront, the ellipse will be placed at the top left corner instead (because the x coordinate value "35" is the distance of the rotating ellipses from the center position).
-By moving the coordinate origin to the middle using the `translate()` function, the ellipses are placed in the middle of the canvas, because the coordinate orign (0,0) has moved to the center of the screen.
+By moving the coordinate origin to the middle using the `translate()` function, the ellipses is placed in the middle of the canvas, because the coordinate orign (0,0) has moved to the center of the screen.
 Building upon the previous chapter on the spatial dimension of a coordinate system, "translate" adds another layer to think about moving and positioning objects using canvas.
 2. `rotate()`: In this sample code, the use of the function `rotate()` makes the ellipse rotate through a particular number of degrees.
 The default unit for rotation is radians.
 As such, the code is written as `rotate(radians(cir));`.
 The function `rotate()` takes radians in its default mode, but if you want to change to degrees all you have to do is add the code `angleMode(DEGREES)`.

 In order to continue expanding on spatial relationships, the entanglement of time and space is made apparent in this example by using the `rotate()` function that operates alongside other time-related syntax in `draw()`.
-There are a total of 9 ellipses (indicated as `let num=9;`), and each is separated from the next by 40 degrees (i.e 0.968 rad) which is derived from 360/9.
-A circle has 360 degrees and to rotate the ellipse over time, it requires the time element to calculate when, how, and where to move.
-This is how the function `frameCount()` works as it counts the number of frames displayed since the program started.[^ref] The line `let cir = 360/num*(frameCount%num);` illustrates the use of a *modulo* operation to find the remainder or the number that's left after it is divided by another value.
-As such, the value of the variable `cir` is limited to multiples of 40: 0, 40, 80, 120, 160, 240, 280 and 320.
+There are a total of nine ellipses (indicated as `let num=9;`), and each is separated from the next by forty degrees (i.e 0.968 rad) which is derived from "360/9."
+A circle has three-hundred and sixty degrees and to rotate the ellipse over time, it requires the time element to calculate when, how, and where to move.
+This is how the function `frameCount()` works as it counts the number of frames displayed since the program started.[^ref] The line `let cir = 360/num*(frameCount%num);` illustrates the use of a "modulo" operation to find the remainder or the number that's left after it is divided by another value.
+As such, the value of the variable `cir` is limited to multiples of forty: "0, 40, 80, 120, 160, 240, 280 and 320."
 On the basis of the `cir` value, the program follows such a sequence over time to rotate one after the other, based on the original position, then repeats continuously.

 #### push() and pop()
 Functions of `push()` and `pop()` are commonly used to save the current style and restore settings respectively.
 Style as in color and setting as in rotate and translate.
 In the sample code, rotation is only applied to the centered ellipses when four lines at each side are fixed.
 The following excerpt of code will help to explain: